homebysix/repo-lasso/README.md

 ## Tips and troubleshooting

+- See this web post for a full walkthrough of a Repo Lasso initiative: [Using Repo Lasso to Submit Pull Requests in Bulk](https://www.elliotjordan.com/posts/repo-lasso/)

 - There is a `./RepoLasso.py status` subcommand that will show you the current branch/change status of all your clones.

 - Careful submitting pull requests on initiatives that enact similar changes across the same files, because you might create merge conflicts.